 So, after a bit of research I found out it was not an isolated incidentwith many owners complaining about this problem with not only the DJ-505, but the 202s and the DJ-808 as well.
 So, with warranty in hand, I contacted Roland (Canada) and currently, my unit is in the Roland shop being fixed for a SECOND time.
 The repairs people at Roland have been courteous and helpful.
 Its not their fault that Roland released this half-baked “concept”.
 But I am beginning to lose faith.

-UPDATE: After having received my DJ-505 back (twice) it appears to be working, I haven’t experienced any “freezing” as of yet.
-However, my evaluation of the DJ-505 is mixed.
+UPDATE: After having received my DJ-505 back (twice) it appeared to be working for about a year, then the problem returned.
+As it stands I would NOT recommend the Roland DJ-505.
 I highly enjoying using the DJ-505 features.
 Its light weight, platter response, soundcard, drum machine and midi output are all desirable features and a lot of fun to use.
 My recommendation: if you buy one make sure you hold your receipt tightly for warranty, in case you got a bad one.
 This defect (which I assume is due to the platter contacts) affects some of the units.
 What percentage is unclear.

 Roland DJ-505 Review